 However before looking at some of the specific types of claim, we should first take a look at what a defective product claim is and when a claim arises.

-As our product liability services page usefully outlines, a product liability claim for personal injury arises when someone is injured by a product that causes injury to a person or person as a result of poor design or manufacture, or if the product information accompanying the product did not warn clearly enough of any potential hazards.
+A product liability claim for personal injury arises when someone is injured by a product that causes injury to a person or person as a result of poor design or manufacture, or if the product information accompanying the product did not warn clearly enough of any potential hazards.
 Equally if the producer of the product knew that the product was potentially defective but did not do anything to warn prospective consumers or remove the product from sale, then liability will ensue if a consumer is subsequently injured as a result.
 If the producer cannot be identified, then liability will usually fall onto the supplier unless he can provide the identity of the producer within a reasonable time.
 There may be more than one company or person liable in some cases.

 There are strict safety laws governing the products sold in this country and these come under The Consumer Protection Act 1987 (‘the Act’).
 Under the terms of this Act, if you are injured because of a faulty product, you do not have to prove that the manufacturer was negligent.
 If the product was faulty and causes injury, then the manufacturer will be liable by virtue of a legal doctrine called ‘strict liability.’